Bagbin supports reforms to get more women in Parliament

-Mr Bagbin defended the need for constituencies to support their Members of Parliament (MPs) who were doing well in Parliament and their constituencies for them to serve them for
+Mr Bagbin defended the need for constituencies to support their Members of Parliament (MPs) who were doing well in Parliament and their constituencies for them to serve them for years in Parliament.

 He explained that when an MP stayed longer in Parliament, apart from mastering the parliamentary procedure and helping Parliament to make better laws, those MPs also established the necessary contacts and network to attract more support for their constituencies.

 The Minority Leader in Parliament, Mr Haruna Iddrisu, also called on the public to participate in the parliamentary procedure by sending memoranda to the Speaker of Parliament.
 He observed that one of the weaknesses of the Ghanaian Parliament was the bipartisan nature of Parliament.